 Method: organisation of postgraduate courses, with seminars and publication of the proceedings, in conjunction with IDEFF, IVM and AdC.

-Duration: 24 months beginning around May 2016. - Distinction between criminal liability and political responsibility
+Duration: 24 months beginning around May 2016.

 To be carried out by: Group II